Inksem

 • Update Plugins and Extensions

 Think of plugins and extensions as apps for your website.
 Just as you update apps on your phone, you need to update these tools on your site.
 Why?
-Because hackers are always looking for ways in.
+Because hackers are always looking for ways to get in.
 An old plugin can have a weak spot that a hacker knows about.

 Not updating is like leaving a window open in your home.
 It might invite unwanted guests.
 So, make a note to check for updates regularly.
 At least once a month is good, but if you hear about a security problem, do it right away.